Who will pay for the additional costs incurred by the counties to implement Raise the Age?

 No. Under existing State law, PINS cannot be housed in secure detention facilities.
 By contrast, 16- and 17-year-old adolescent offenders charged with serious crimes who are processed through the Youth Part will be housed in separate specialized secure juvenile detention facilities for older youth.

 Those 16- and 17-year-olds who are placed in OCFS facilities either through Family Court placements or because they receive definite sentences through the criminal courts of a year or less, will receive developmentally and age appropriate education, vocational, job training, independent living, counseling, mental health, and recreational services.
 The voluntary agencies that will care for 16- and 17-year-olds placed with local departments of social services through the Family Court also currently serve thousands of youth between the ages of 16 and 21.
 They provide a range of services including education, independent living, vocational readiness, behavioral health services including substance abuse treatment and psychiatric services.
 OCFS will promulgate new and amended regulations for programs that will specifically serve youth placed on a delinquency matter in voluntary agencies.
-OCFS anticipates that enhanced maximum state aid rates will need to be established to provide appropriate supervision and services to this older juvenile delinquent population.
+OCFS has enhanced maximum state aid rates to provide appropriate supervision and services to this older juvenile delinquent population.

 Does Family Court take into consideration the desires of crime victims?